-If you're shopping for the best price, then I might not be necessarily be the best option.
+If you're shopping for the best price, then I might not be necessarily be the best option (unless you're comparing me to others in my price range).
 If you're looking for candids and emotions captured without compromise on quality in ANY setting, as well as worry-free photo coverage, you're off to an amazing start.

 Do research and compare:

 Ask yourself if the "photojournalistic" photographers really capture people in their element (laughing, crying, having a good time, being silly), or if they all have similar posed stuff.

 How many of the photographers who you look at know how to LIGHT in the dark?
 And are dedicated enough to lug the extra equipment?
 Note how some reception + party photos just POP from extra lighting?
 Do they have photos that show that?

 VENUE!
 If your venue has a glass ceiling, mirrored ceiling, or wooden walls, look for someone who does bring those extra lights!
 Because they won't be able to bounce it! (unless you're fine with that and OK with them delivering mostly black-and-whites for that part!)